Lucas Wolf (racing driver)

-Lucas Wolf (born September 6, 1994) is a German racing driver.
-In 2012 he started in the Formula 3 Euro Series.
+Lucas Wolf (born 6 September 1994) is a German racing driver.
+In 2012, he started in the Formula 3 Euro Series.

 Career

 Wolf was born in Heidelberg.
 He began his racing career in karting.
 He remained in karting until 2009.
-2010 he began his formula racing career.
-For URD Rennsport he competed in the ADAC Formel Masters.
+In 2010, he began his formula racing career.
+For URD Rennsport, he competed in the ADAC Formel Masters.
 Wolf concluded the season on the eighth position with a third place as his best result.
-2011 he stayed with URD Rennsport in the ADAC Formel Masters.
+In 2011, he stayed with URD Rennsport in the ADAC Formel Masters.
 After managing to podium finishes on the penultimate round, he won the last race of the ultimate round.
-In the end again lay on the eighth place in the championship.
+In the end, Wolf once again finished in eighth place in the championship.

-In 2012 Wolf switched to the Formula 3 Euro Series, where he stayed with URD Rennsport.
+In 2012, Wolf switched to the Formula 3 Euro Series, where he stayed with URD Rennsport.